shiragg1/icr-cw-dnn/README.md

 ```bash
 ./cw-dnn.py
 ```
 We found higher accuracy in the neural network that took the fourier transforms of the data.
 We recomend running this DNN rather than the previous one.
 Set the correct path in cw-fft-dnn.py and set the four data files to the file you wish to run.
-Then run,
+Then run:

 ```bash
 chmod +x cw-fft-dnn.py